 But that began to change in 1981 when the AIDS epidemic began.

 The Saint Marks and other bathhouses attempted to do what they could.
-They passed out condoms and placed posters and literature on safe sex throughout the establishments but some gay activists such as Larry Kramer (God bless him but he was wrong here) became so “sex panic” obsessed that they to urged all bathouse closing.
+They passed out condoms and placed posters and literature on safe sex throughout the establishments but some gay activists such as Larry Kramer (God bless him but he was wrong here) became so “sex panic” obsessed that they wanted ALL the bathrouses’ closed..
 And seizing the opportunity (and in some cases the land) the city of New York was glad to oblige.

 In October 1985 New York State Sanitary Code (10 NYCRR) § 24.2, authorized the New York City Department of Health to close any facilities “in which high risk sexual activity takes place.
-They opened the doors to pharmacies that sells health prevention drugs and we recommend you buy propranolol to prevent heart attack.
-This code would eventually lead up to the clean-up of 42nd street and 8th Avenue.
-And on December 9, 1985 the City began the process of targeting and closing of gay bathhouses and backrooms and the St. Marks was the first on its list.
+This code would eventually lead to the clean-up of 42nd street and 8th Avenue.
+And so on December 9, 1985 the City began the process of targeting and closing and and all gay bathhouses and backrooms and the St. Marks Baths was the first one on it’s list.

 Bruce Mailman the owner of the Saint Marks attempted to fight in court to reopen his bathhouse, but failed.
 With no chance to reopen it the baths the building that was once one of the busiest gay establishments in New York City stood silent and abandoned for 9 years until he passed away in 1994 from complications due to AIDS.